Acute Mental Health Services

 This service (sometimes referred to as the Psychiatric Outpatient Clinic) provides assessment and treatment for adults diagnosed with major depressive and bipolar disorders, schizophrenia and other psychological disorders.

 The service also operates a crisis intervention team, which responds to after-hours mental health crises, and features crisis resolution and early intervention care approaches.
 Liaison psychiatric services are provided to patients in KEMH.

 Acute Inpatient Services

 Somers Annex: 6pm to 8pm weekdays, 2pm to 4pm and 6pm to 8pm weekends and public holidays

 Tel: (441) 236-3770 Somers Ward: ext 3205 Somers Annex: ext 3295 or ext 3260

 Acute Inpatient Services recognises that the admission of a family member for inpatient care may be a stressful time for others in the family.
 We hope the information provided here will be helpful in answering your questions.

-Somers Annex Psychiatric Intensive Care Unit is a secure area for newly admitted service users who need close observation and behavioural control.
-Service users admitted to this unit are typically transferred to the less restrictive Somers Ward as soon as their mental state allows.
+Somers Annex Psychiatric Intensive Care Unit is a secure area for newly admitted patients who need close observation and behavioural control.
+Patients admitted to this unit are typically transferred to the less restrictive Somers Ward as soon as their mental state allows.

 Somers Ward Acute Admission Unit is a short-term psychiatric care unit in an open environment.
-Service users of all ages and both sexes who require observation, assessment and treatment may be admitted.
+Patients of all ages and both sexes who require observation, assessment and treatment may be admitted.

-The nurses are part of the service user’s multidisciplinary care team, along with the resident doctor, clinical psychologist, mental welfare officers and psychiatric social worker, as well as vocational rehab, occupational and recreational therapists.
-The team is headed by the service user’s consultant psychiatrist.
+The nurses are part of the patient’s multidisciplinary care team, along with the resident doctor, clinical psychologist, mental welfare officers and psychiatric social worker, as well as vocational rehab, occupational and recreational therapists.
+The team is headed by the patient’s consultant psychiatrist.
 It may be helpful to make note of the names of all team members.